 Here are some examples of fixtures that use prismatic lenses:

 Polycarbonate – These lenses are extremely durable and are ideal for harsh environments.
-They are typically used with vapor tight fixtures used in wet or dusty areas.
+They are typically used with vapor tight light fixtures used in wet or dusty areas.

 Here are some examples of fixtures that use polycarbonite lenses: